hellboyhha/aws-s3-static-website-terraform/README.md

 # AWS S3 Static Website Setup [Terraform + Terragrunt + Terratest]

-This example entails the establishment of an Amazon Web Services (AWS) Simple Storage Service (S3) static website through the integrated utilization of Terraform and Terragrunt.
+This example is about creating aws s3 static website through the integration of Terraform and Terragrunt.
 Additionally, it includes the integration of Terratest for the execution of pre-deployment testing procedures.

 ### Prerequistes
 - [AWS Access Key ID and Secret Access key](https://docs.aws.amazon.com/powershell/latest/userguide/pstools-appendix-sign-up.html)